Jaswir/AAAS-Frontend/src/README.md

 ## Installation

-Assuming you have nodejs and npm installed on your system, please install app dependencies as below in root folder of project.
+Assuming you have nodejs and npm installed on your system, please install app dependencies as below in the root folder of the project.

 ```bash
 $ npm install